I have taught music lessons since 1998, primarily guitar, with students aged 3-75, from beginners to advanced.

-I adjust my teaching to the goals of each student using a mix of rote instruction, stylistic instruction, free exploration, and directed challenges for testing rules and find new forms.
-But I also use another approach: conceptual scientific understanding.
+I use a mix of rote instruction, stylistic instruction, free exploration, and directed challenges for testing rules and find new forms.
+And I also use another approach: conceptual scientific understanding.

 There are universal guiding factors to music (and to visual art) that are based in physical reality and human psychology.
 There are physical facts about instruments (or about paint) that limit our possibilities.
-Cognitively, people group things in particular ways; we are susceptible to certain illusions; we are especially sensitive to certain types of sounds or images (notably the human voice and human face); we are able to process a limited amount of information at once; we develop schematic expectations based on experience, and so on.
+Listeners mentally group musical sounds in particular ways; we are susceptible to certain illusions; we are especially sensitive to certain types of sounds or images (notably the human voice and human face); we can only process a limited amount of information at once; we develop schematic expectations based on experience, and so on.

-By understanding these psychological and physical factors, students can understand what is going on behind their rote experiences and follow purpose-driven creative directions.
-Instead of just following traditional rules or experimenting randomly, students with scientific understanding can thoughtfully and intentionally create music that is surprising, exciting, calming, and lots more.
-Of course, a scientific approach can provide insights into the nature of our existence and our relationship to the world — a worthwhile end in itself.
+By understanding these psychological and physical factors, students can understand the world behind their rote experiences and follow intentional creative directions.
+Instead of just following traditional rules or experimenting randomly, students with scientific understanding can more fully know how to make music be surprising, exciting, calming, etc. Scientific inquiry into our musical experiences can provide insights into the nature of our existence and our relationship to the world — a worthwhile end in itself.

 How does this affect my teaching?

-Compared with many other teachers I know, I am a little less interested in rote reproduction of the same greatest-hits canon, whether classical or popular.
+Compared with many other teachers I know, I somewhat less interested in the greatest-hits canon, whether classical or popular.
 Even when I teach classic techniques, I encourage creative interpretation from the very beginning.
-And though I appreciate many music styles and teach respect for tradition, I am not fully comfortable limiting instruction to fit within stylistic boxes.
+Though I appreciate many music styles and teach respect for tradition, I'm uncomfortable limiting instruction to fit within stylistic boxes.
 In the end, I want students to have broad perspectives and to appreciate music for what it means to each of them.
 I appreciate the writings of music teacher and author W.A.
 Mathieu who, in The Listening Book, goes so far as to suggest that only around a quarter of one's time should be spent on "other people's music."

-While I am sympathetic to the ideals of originality and creativity, I do not enforce such emphasis.
+While I am sympathetic to the ideals of originality and creativity, I do not enforce such emphasis (see Nina Paley's marvelous article on the Cult of Originality for perspective).
 Many of my students find deep meaning in learning traditional techniques and playing music written by others.
-Not everyone is equally motivated by composition, improvisation, or other creative directions.
-I'm happy to see students progress and have fun regardless, though I still encourage all students to have broad perspective and think critically.
-Students who will most benefit from my instruction are those who want to think outside the box, be creative, reflect on their experience, and really understand the basic nature of music.
+Not everyone is motivated by composition, improvisation, or other creative directions.
+As students progress and have fun in whatever directions they prefer, I encourage tehm to have broad perspective and think critically.

-For most of human history, music learning happened within the context of dynamic but geographically- and socially-defined cultures and classes.
-Musicians picked up on whatever they heard and have always been fusing and morphing different musical traditions; but the scope of music that any one person could hear was limited.
+For most of human history, music learning happened within the context of segregated (yet dynamically fluctuating) cultures and classes.
+Musicians picked up on whatever they heard and have always fused and morphed different musical traditions.
+But the scope of music that any one person could hear was limited.
 In the 21st century, however, this situation has changed dramatically.
 The past century brought dramatic globalization and cross-cultural interaction as well as the development of recording technology.
-Now the internet has blurred all the boundaries and provided open access for anyone to be exposed to just about anything.
+Now, the internet has blurred all boundaries and provided open access for anyone to be exposed to anything.

 Even within only guitar music, navigating the extreme diversity is completely overwhelming.
 When asked what music one likes, the most common answer today (in my experience) is "everything."
-I'm not even sure that kids today listen to the same pop songs as their friends (tell me if you know of research on this).
-Everyone can choose whatever they like for their portable music devices, so diversity is the new norm, both within one person's listening and from person to person.
+I'm not even sure how much today's kids listen to the same music as their immediate friends (tell me if you know of research on this).
+Everyone can choose whatever they like on their personal devices, so diversity is the new norm, both within one person's listening and from person to person.

-Teachers of popular music now often emphasize the hits of American pop/rock canon since the 1960's, thinking that this is what students want to learn.
-But I think it is because the teachers choose these songs that the students know them, not the other way around.
+Some teachers of popular music now often emphasize the hits of American pop/rock canon since the 1960's, assuming that this is what students want to learn.
+I suspect this is partly self-fulfilling: it is because the teachers choose these songs that the students know them, more than the other way around.
 In my observations, most younger students become familiar with Stairway to Heaven and Smoke on the Water mostly through guitar lessons, either their own or through their friends who are guitar students.

 Yet there is something lacking about simply living with diversity.
-Sometimes, I wish I lived in a more defined culture where I could fit in more and be a part of a deeper heritage.
-Most people have similar reactions and struggle to find their cultural place today.
-Here is a simplistic and imperfect historical background of how people have reacted to the developments of globalism and technology:
+There's something special about living in a defined culture where I feel a part of a deep heritage.
+People today often struggle to find their cultural place, given the dizzying array of options.
+Below is a simplistic and imperfect historical background of how people have reacted to the developments of globalism and technology:

 Modernism was a movement started in the late 19th century which actively broke with traditional culture to promote new progress in music, art, architecture, and life in general.
-With an optimistic focus on achieving universal truth and happiness, modernism promoted democracy, science, and globalism.
+In part a rejection of tribalism and nationalism, Modernism took an optimistic focus on achieving universal truth and happiness through democracy, science, and globalism.
 Modernists used novel structures based on mathematical and scientific principles, promoted experimentation, and rejected traditional cultural expectations and forms.
 Modernists claimed their creations to be objectively superior replacements for old traditions.
 They proposed to replace a divided, superstitious, prejudiced, fractured world with a utopia providing well-being to all through modern science.

 Postmodernism was a reaction against modernism's presumptions.
 Postmodernism focuses on acknowledging the many different perspectives of our multicultural world.
-While modernists presumed objectivity, they were, of course, full of their own cultural biases.
-Postmodernism highlighted these problems and worked to revalidate traditional cultural art and values.
-Yet as postmodernism evolved, it moved toward complete relativism, denial of objectivity, and ironic culture.
-Postmodernists seem to view all judgments and actions as reflections of prejudice and political power.
-Postmodernism can be stressful because it challenges ideas of truth and universality without providing a real replacement.
+Modernists imagined that they had pure objectivity, but they were, of course, still products of their own cultural biases.
+Postmodernism highlighted these problems and worked to revitalize traditional cultural art and values while highlighting political problems of power and prejudice.
+Yet as postmodernism evolved, it moved toward complete relativism, ironic culture, and denial of all objectivity.
 Postmodernists today imply (often in extremely convoluted language) that everything is about symbolism, cultural constructions, power struggles, and identity.
-In doing so, they deny (or at least disregard) the vast and profound universal features of human nature and common experience.
+In doing so, they disregard (or at least downplay) the vast and profound universal features of human nature and common experience.